umbraco/UmbracoDocs/12/umbraco-cms/extending/health-check/README.md

 ### General checks

-This can be anything you can think of, the results and the rectify action are completely under your control.
+This can be anything you can think of, the results and the rectify action are entirely under your control.

 * A general check needs to inherit from `Umbraco.Cms.Core.HealthChecks.HealthCheck`
 * A general check needs the `HealthCheck` attribute as noted at the start of this document